breadcrumbs--red-border

 Essential

-• MBBS or equivalent
+• Hold an Australian MBBS medical degree or equivalent

-• Registered or eligible for registration with the Australian Health Practitioner Regulation Agency (Ahpra).
+• Registered or eligible for registration with the Australian Health Practitioner Regulation Agency (AHPRA).

 • Current Basic Life Support skills and Advanced Life Support skills.